 The Certificate of Completion is designed for students who wish to gain entry-level skills or for those who wish to upgrade their skills in a short period of time.
-Certificates of Completion typically consist of three to four courses, requiring twenty (20) or less credits.
-They are awarded by the department with the approval of the program advisory committee and the Office of Instruction.
+Certificates of Completion typically consist of two to four courses, requiring twenty (20) or less credits/units.
 The courses can be taken simultaneously or individually as your schedule allows.
-These certificates are not awarded a standard Clark College diploma.
+Students must maintain a cumulative grade point average (GPA) of 2.00 or better.
+Students are required to complete a minimum of ten (10) credits/units at Clark College to meet the Academic Residency requirement.